local-optimum/local-optimum-blog/_posts/2021-08-17-dollar-cost-avg-hackathon.md

 [Example here][8].
 ### The Front End (MintyFresh)

-As the front end interface designer, MintyFresh built a web app in JavaScript that allowed the user to choose the parameters for my **costAverageFunc**, call the API and return a simple Plotly visualisation of the returns over time.
+As the interface designer, MintyFresh built a web app in JavaScript that allowed the user to choose the parameters for my **costAverageFunc**, call the API and return a simple Plotly visualisation of the returns over time.
 Have a go below!

 <iframe src="https://mintyfresh.me/dca-crypto/" width="600" height="800" style="border: none;"></iframe>
 <br/>